From Frustration to Flow: TCM Acupressure for Liver Qi

 In Traditional Chinese Medicine (TCM), the Liver is responsible for the smooth flow of Qi throughout the body.
 When Liver Qi becomes stagnant due to stress, emotional suppression, or an unhealthy lifestyle, it can lead to frustration, irritability, headaches, digestive discomfort, and even menstrual irregularities.

 As a TCM practitioner, I recommend acupressure as a practical, accessible way to restore balance and promote emotional and physical well-being.
-Stimulating specific acupressure points can encourage Qi to move freely again, reducing symptoms like headaches, eye strain, digestive discomfort, PMS, or tightness.
+Stimulating specific acupressure points can encourage Qi to flow freely again, reducing symptoms such as headaches, eye strain, digestive discomfort, PMS, or tightness.
 They can also help release stored emotional tension and engage the parasympathetic nervous system, fostering a sense of ease and clarity.

 Try these acupressure points to soothe Liver Qi.
 (Learn more about foods for Liver Qi here and Liver Qi emotional imbalance here.)